Koernera45/web-dev-hw/assignment-05/README.md

 2. Describe the difference between structural and semantic markup.

-Structural markup is the information (headings, paragraphs, etc.) while semantic markup is used to reinforce the meaning of the information in the page.
+Structural markup embeds the structure of the page (headings, paragraphs, etc.) while semantic markup is used to reinforce the meaning of the information in the page.

 3. Free Response: Summarize your work cycle for this assignment.